Library & Technology

 demonstrate an understanding of and commitment to inclusiveness and respect for diversity in the learning community (Inclusive Learner)

-Furthermore, we collaborate with students to encourage responsible digital behavior and technology use, with a focus on digital citizenship integrated into the curriculum and jointly instructed by counselors, technology integrators, and teachers.
-We acknowledge and embrace technology's constant presence, yet we also emphasize the significance of maintaining a healthy balance.
+We collaborate with students to encourage responsible digital behavior and technology use, with a focus on digital citizenship integrated into the curriculum and jointly instructed by counselors, technology integrators, and teachers.
+As part of this, we emphasize the ethical and informed use of AI tools—teaching students to engage with these technologies thoughtfully, critically, and with academic integrity.
+While we acknowledge and embrace technology’s constant presence, we also highlight the importance of maintaining a healthy balance.

 Innovation & Design Spaces